How to Avoid Free Credit Report Scams

 You may have heard of your right to get a free credit report each year.
 So have scammers who'd like nothing more than to trick you out of your money, your personal information, or both.
-Here are some tips to avoiding a scam when you're trying to order your free credit report.
+Learn more about common credit report scams and how to avoid them.

 Your Right to a Free Credit Report

-- Don't sign up for a free trial to any kind of subscription service.
+- Don't sign up for a free trial to any subscription service.
 You will not have to sign up for anything to receive your free credit report.

-- If you sign up for a trial subscription to get your free credit report, make sure you cancel before the trial period ends.
+- If you sign up for a trial subscription to get your free credit report or buy your credit score, make sure you cancel before the trial period ends.
 That way, your credit card won't be charged.